WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
 Templating could be built into JSON, JSON-LD, or a dialect.
-Resembling [JSON Pointers](https://tools.ietf.org/html/rfc6901) and [JSON References](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), a syntax could indicate the JSON from a processed template for transclusion:
+Resembling [JSON Pointers](https://tools.ietf.org/html/rfc6901) and [JSON References](https://tools.ietf.org/html/draft-pbryan-zyp-json-ref-03), a syntax can indicate the JSON from a processed template for transclusion:
 ```json
 {
   "$template": "https://templates.org/astronomical-observation/",